 Description.
-Most of the Bay Road Mixed-use district matches the form of nearby residential areas where buildings have small floorplates and a maximum height of two and a half stories (2.5).
+Most of the Bay Road Mixed-Use district matches the form of nearby residential areas where buildings have small footprints and a maximum height of two and a half stories (2.5).
 The eastern half of the district contains a mix of residential, commercial, and civic uses, and is characterized by generous front yards and building types that are residential in form.
 The western side of Bay Road has a greater mix of building types and uses, and hence less consistent street edge and front yard conditions.